 But perhaps it was worth all the knowledge she gained about monsters and the makeshift family.

-When breakfast was over, Morris donned her coat and cap and hurried out the door.
+Morris donned her coat and cap and hurried out the door.
 She tilted her cap in the direction of a couple of beautiful monsters on their way to the tea shop and happily clopped her way towards town.
 Bloombury had been a big city, but Ponderosa was a quiet town.
 It was one of the only places where humans were aware of monsters and they lived in peace, however uneasy.

-Nearing the market, she slowed her stovepipe boots and halted to feel the remnants of the night fog.
+Nearing the market, she slowed her old stovepipe boots and halted to feel the remnants of the night fog.
 She felt the droplets of moisture lingering in the air.

 Morris liked the mornings best.
 In the morning, when humans and monsters were selling their wares most vigorously, they distinguished less.
 The carts of fruits, vegetables, fish, and exotic breads cluttered the street with their owners.
 Signs and easels had the sales of the morning under the brightly colored awnings.